qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 disjoint
 ........

 Tests whether geometries do not spatially intersect.
-Returns true if the geometries do not share any space together.
+Returns TRUE if the geometries do not share any space together.

 .. list-table::
    :widths: 15 85